mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 There is a good tradition of metaphors in this space with Papert's low thresholds, high ceilings and wide walls concept.
 INSERT IN LR, PERHAPS IN TRANSITION FROM MICROWORLDS TO SCRATCH AND DESIGN BUILD TEST GAME MAKING.

 Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication [UDL link]   -->

-Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication.
-To explore this thought,  I will engage in some metaphorical analysis, some following many other researchers, and introducing some of my own.

-The metaphors below help an exploration of the development of cultural and social practice in this community.